aistairc/aiaccel/docs/source/user_guide/job.rst

         mode = args.mode + "-array" if getattr(args, "n_tasks", None) else args.mode
         job = config[mode].job.format(command=shlex.join(args.command), args=args)

-        # TODO: render a shell script (see local.py/pbs.py/sge.py) and submit it to
+        # TODO: render a shell script and submit it to your scheduler or execute it
-        # your scheduler or execute it locally.
+        # locally.

     if __name__ == "__main__":
         main()

-From here you can extend the skeleton just like the built-in backends: add scheduler commands, implement array loops, or poll status files before returning.
-Because the CLI flags and config semantics stay aligned with ``aiaccel-job``, users only need to switch the backend name to run the exact same training script across different environments.
+From there you can extend the skeleton just like the built-in backends: add scheduler commands, implement array loops, or poll status files before returning.
+Because the CLI flags and config semantics stay aligned with ``aiaccel-job``, users only need to switch the backend name to run the same payload across different environments.

 Further reading
 ---------------